bdhom/Obsidian/SCG/TGL/BOS/Ball Origin Spotter (BOS).md

 	- [ ] See if this will allow us to restart the camera if it is not responding ➕ 2023-08-05
 - [ ] Rename variables to fit standard (yolov8) #BACKLOG ➕ 2023-08-04
 - [ ] Ensure that object positioning coordinate system are same as documentation #TODO ➕ 2023-08-06
-- [ ] Create an SDK/CMake or image based solution for working on ZED Box in parallel with other developers #TODO ➕ 2023-08-10
+- [ ] Test new ZED X Camera w/ 2 cameras going - report back the fps #TODO ➕ 2023-08-14
 - [x] Ensure that above description is correct/fact-checked ➕ 2023-07-29 ✅ 2023-07-30
 - [x] Update submodule once TGL Service Base updated?? ➕ 2023-07-28 ✅ 2023-08-04
 - [x] Get rid of deprecated warnings ➕ 2023-07-28 ✅ 2023-08-04